EnvoyAI/examples/README.md

 To see an example that uses a trained network to do image recognition, see the caffe example we adapted for our platform [caffe-cpp_classification](./caffe-cpp_classification/).

+To see an example that takes a single dicom image as input and uses pydicom and numpy to manipulate dicom image data, look at: [test/dicom-image](./test-dicom-image)

+To see an example that takes
 ## Get Started

 To log into our site and try it out, visit [portal.envoyai.com](https://portal.envoyai.com).